pdefusco/CDE_121_HOL/step_by_step_guides/english/part_02_deployment.md

 A resource in CDE is a named collection of files used by a job or a session.
 Resources can include application code, configuration files, custom Docker images, and Python virtual environment specifications (requirements.txt).

-A CDE Resource of type "Files" containing the the "parameters.conf" and "utils.py" files named "Spark_Files_Resource" has already been created for all participants.
+CDE Data Engineers leverage Files Resources in order to store files and other job dependencies in CDE, and finally associate them with Job Runs.
+A CDE Resource of type "Files" containing the "parameters.conf" and "utils.py" files named "Spark_Files_Resource" has already been created for all participants.

+##### Create CDE Python Environment Resource

+A CDE Resource of type "Python" built with the requirements.txt file and named "Python_Resource" has already been created for all participants.
+The requirements.txt includes the list of Python packages installed in it, which will be leveraged by the Job Run when it is attached to it.
+For this lab we included Great Expectations, a popular Data Quality and Validation framwork.

 ##### Create CDE Spark Job